thisismydemo/thisismydemo.github.io/content/post/2023-09-27-microk8s-and-wsl-managed-by-azure-arc--part-iii---azure-arc.md

 ![](/img/microk8s_arc/Screenshot%202023-09-27%20094127.png)

 We now have our onboarding script ready.
-You can either download this script and run it on the Linux machine or as I will do in this demo, just copy and past each section as I go.
+We can either download this script and run it on the Linux machine or as I will do in this demo, just copy and past each section as I go.

 ![](/img/microk8s_arc/Screenshot%202023-09-27%20094314.png)